Stochast1c/solarhud/README.md

 ##How to Switch Themes

-You can easily switch your theme by changing the branch that you are using.

-If you have made changes to the hud that aren't simply replicated then you can just grab the dark theme's \*scheme.res files from resource/ and change the map in scripts/chapterbackgrounds.txt: upward↔2fort and that **should** convert everything to your perferred scheme.
+Grab the theme's \*scheme.res files from resource/ (from your preferred theme branch) and change the map in scripts/chapterbackgrounds.txt: 2fort↔upward and that **should** convert everything to your perferred scheme.

 ##Requests, Bugs, Errors, etc.